nickypro/sgx-twilio/README.md

 Message 'cancel' or 'help' at any time to return to the help section.

 ## Recieving SMS from phone numbers
+This should be set up automatically by the bot or iq registration, if your API\_HOST variable is set up correctly.
+If not, this can be changed manually:

 1. Go to `https://console.twilio.com`
 2. Go to Develop > Phone Numbers > Manage > Active Numbers
 3. Click on the phone number you want to add